cloudera/director-scripts/azure-plugin-config/README.md

 **IMPORTANT:** The [Cloudera Enterprise Reference Architecture for Azure Deployments](http://www.cloudera.com/documentation/other/reference-architecture/PDF/cloudera_ref_arch_azure.pdf) (RA) is the authoritative document for supported deployment configurations in Azure.
 Please refer to the RA for latest supported instance types, and images on Azure.

 There are two files that the Cloudera Altus Director Azure Plugin uses to update supported images, instance types, and regions as the RA is updated:
-* `images.conf`
+* `images.conf` (now also available as inline image definitions)
 * `azure-plugin.conf`

 The files, their uses, and how to update them are explained below.

-Note that the specific versions and paths referenced in this document may be stale (e.g. `azure-provider-2.0.0`).
+Note that the specific versions and paths referenced in this document may be stale (e.g. `azure-provider-3.0.0`).
 Use the latest version on your host.

 ## `images.conf`

+**What is this new inline way of deploying the latest supported images?**

+As of Cloudera Altus Director Azure Plugin v3.1.0 it's no longer necessary to update the `images.conf` file to use the latest supported images.
+Instead, you can use the Azure URN format to state inline which image to deploy.
+Details on the URN format, and how to find the URN format for images can be found at [How to find Linux VM images in the Azure Marketplace with the Azure CLI](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cli-ps-findimage#terminology).

+Essentially, images are in this format:
+_`Publisher:Offer:Sku:Version`_.

+The latest supported images can be found in the [RA](http://www.cloudera.com/documentation/other/reference-architecture/PDF/cloudera_ref_arch_azure.pdf).

+Full documentation on how to use inline URN images can be found in the [Advanced Setup](https://www.cloudera.com/documentation/director/latest/topics/director_get_started_azure_creating_cluster.html#concept_j2h_twl_3w) Altus Director documentation.

 **What does `images.conf` do?**